 (e) Provided the electric utility with written proof of a steam host that is willing to contract for steam over the full term of the project’s anticipated power purchase agreement for a cogeneration facility.

-(f) Returned the signed facilities study agreement and associated payment.
+(f) Returned a signed facilities study agreement and associated facility study fee.

-(g) Executed a construction agreement with the electric utility and remitted the full payment of the good faith estimated cost of the distribution upgrades or is in good standing with all milestone payments pursuant to the agreement.

 460.1054 Power purchase agreement.